gruntwork-io/docs/docs/2.0/docs/pipelines/tutorials/destroying-infrastructure.md

 ### Delete the Infrastructure Code

 1. Delete the folder containing the infrastructure code for the resource you want to destroy.
 In this case, delete the folder containing the S3 bucket code.
-Replace `<account name>` and `<region>`appropriately.
+Replace <CustomizableValue id="ACCOUNT_NAME" /> and <CustomizableValue id="REGION" /> appropriately.

     ```bash
-    rm -rf <account name>/<region>/<account name>/data-storage/s3
+    rm -rf $$ACCOUNT_NAME$$/$$REGION$$/$$ACCOUNT_NAME$$/data-storage/s3
     ```

-1. Create a new branch, commit the changes, and push the branch to your GitHub repository.
+2. Create a new branch, commit the changes, and push the branch to your GitHub repository.

 ### Planning the destruction